tr1kn1/tmBackupCleaner/README.md

 This script can also be used when just the latest backup and not a whole history is needed.

+### Where does it work?
+It has been tested on:
+- macOS 10.15 Catalina
+- macOS 11 Big Sur

+But *should* run on older releases as well.

 ## Usage
 Perform a run of this script and if the output is correct!
 Only then: Remove the `echo` from the corresponding line.
 The deletion can take up to several days, depending on the number and size of the backups.